openshift/enhancements/olm/operator-registry.md

 ```

 We will also need to update operator-registry to include a new `serve` command that knows how to parse the manifest/ folder in the operator bundle image.
 This command will write to a configmap that OLM will use to get the bundle data.

+*Reproducibility*

+In order to satisfy the ability to recreate the index as a source of truth the `operator-registry manifest` command can be used.
+This command, when run against a particular database, will return a list of image SHAs for all of the bundle images the database was built from.
+This allows the command that built the index to be source controlled so that the index is reproducible.
+If a user needs to reproduce the index, they can simply run this command to get the json object, then pipe that list to the `operator-registry add` command to regenerate the index from scratch with an empty database.

+Also of note, there is the possible concern that the index is not fully reproducible because building the index requires pulling the bundle images it is built upon.
+If those bundles are gone, then the index cannot be easily recreated.
+It is also *possible* to commit the sqlite database file to source control, which would allow the index to be rebuilt without the need to pull the bundle images.
+However, the value of such an image is extremely limited given that the bundles are still required at runtime, so the recommended approach for CI systems is to use `operator-registry manifest` if needed.

 *DB Versioning*